International Programmes 2022/2023

 Accommodation

 It’s not easy to find a place to live in Munich – but it’s not impossible either!
-The Technische Universität München (TUM) does not own any student residences, but tries to support students and staff in their search for accommodation by providing personal advice, in-house listings and useful information to ensure that you can find a place to call your own.
+The Technische Universität München (TUM) does not own any student residences, but tries to support students and staff in their search for accommodation by providing personal advice, housing listings and useful information to ensure that you can find a place to call your own.

 Career advisory service